- Takedown and reclosure policy

 The National Archives Image Library

-These are supplied subject to the customer accepting and observing additional terms and conditions.
-Any infringement of these additional conditions may result in legal action.
-Any use other than for non-commercial research, private study or education, if approved by the copyright owner, may also require the permission of the image library.
+These are supplied subject to the customer accepting and observing additional terms and conditions by signing a declaration form.
+Any infringement of these additional conditions may result in legal action by the copyright owner.
+Any use other than for non-commercial research, private study or education, if approved by the copyright owner, may also require the permission of our image library.

-The National Archives Copyright Officer will provide further information on request.
+The National Archives will provide further information on request.
+Please email enquiries to firstname.lastname@example.org

 Post and packing

-All digital images supplied electronically are delivered via our Digital Delivery service.
-All images will be supplied in JPEG format at 300 dpi only.
+All images delivered online will be supplied in JPEG format at 300 dpi only.

 All copies that are produced from digitally scanned images: The National Archives will normally produce copied images which are approximately the same size as the originals.
 We cannot guarantee that the copies will be exactly size-for-size.
 Copies will normally be printed onto sheets of paper of the appropriate size in the A2 to A3 range (within preservation guidelines and at the discretion of the operator).
 We will not make enlargements or reductions of original records.